 As always, “it depends.”
 There are a few things to consider as you explore what is most appropriate for you and your family.
 Below are just a few quick things to be mindful of as you’re determining the appropriate amount.

 1) Emergency Savings: the first question you should ask yourself is “do I already have an emergency savings account?”
 This account should be intended for, well, emergencies.
 If you lose your job or have a large unexpected home/car expense, this cushion should get you through those circumstances.
 What’s the right amount?
 Three to six months of required expenses would be the standard recommendation.
-If you’re in an industry that is more volatile or you expect going unpaid for a period of time (especially in light of the infamous 2020 Covid year), adjust that amount up slightly.
+If you’re in an industry that is more volatile or you expect going unpaid for a period of time, adjust that amount up.

 2) Upcoming Expenses: the second question you should ask yourself is “do I have some large known expenses to plan for?”
 Maybe you need a down payment for a car or a house in the near future so having an excess fund for those expenses does make sense.
 (Pro-tip: humans like compartmentalizing parts of their life so if you can dedicate specific bank accounts for specific functions, it is typically advisable).

 3) Risk Level: this question is the most ambiguous; “can I sleep at night with that much in my account?”
 There are the “standard recommendations” that evolve from the science of financial planning but there is also an art to financial planning, in which you take into consideration intangible things like emotions and feelings.
 If I have a client that cannot bear only having 6 months of emergency savings in cash then sure, I would say they can have an extra chunk in cash somewhere to provide some peace of mind but I will always express the tradeoff of that decision.
 So, what is the tradeoff you ask?